Octavus CLI

 Two-Key Strategy (Recommended)

-For production deployments, use separate API keys:
+For production deployments, use separate API keys with minimal permissions:

 This ensures production servers only have session permissions (smaller blast radius if leaked), while agent management is restricted to development/CI environments.